BioComputingUP/ProSeqViewer/README.md

 Full documentation is work in progress and will be available at: https://biocomputingup.github.io/sequence-viewer-documentation/.

 This version is based on [Typescript](https://www.typescriptlang.org/) and compatible with [Angular 2+](https://angular.io/) framework.
+A Javascript version of the package is also available (see https://github.com/BioComputingUP/sequence-viewer-typescript).

 Represent biological data with the sequence viewer library!
 Used in [MobiDB](http://mobidb.bio.unipd.it/), [DisProt](http://www.disprot.org/) and [RepeatsDB](http://repeatsdb.bio.unipd.it/).